 Some people who receive acupuncture feel a little pressure when the needle is inserted, some will feel mild pain, and others will feel nothing at all.
 Once the needles are in the acupuncture points you shouldn't feel any discomfort at all.
 Many people fall asleep during their treatments!
 This video clip shows the acupuncturist removing the needles.

-No, the needles used by a licensed acupuncturist are sterile.
+Usually not, because the needles used by a licensed acupuncturist are sterile.
 There is, however, a very low risk of bruising where the needles have been inserted, but the risk is much lower than if you were to have a regular type of injection or shot.

-Pros of acupuncture are:
+Pros (or benefits) of acupuncture are:

 This can vary.
 The reason you are having treatments, including whether your problem is acute or chronic, and whether you have more than one condition, will help determine how many treatments might help.
-Generally acute problems get better after only a couple of treatments, but chronic conditions may require 1-2 visits per week for many months.
+Generally acute problems get better after only a couple of treatments, but chronic conditions may require 1-2 visits per week (or more) for many months.
 Your acupuncturist will work with you to decide how many treatments would be best for you.

 Some insurance companies do cover acupuncture treatments while others do not.
 The American Academy of Medical Acupuncture is working with insurance companies to try to have acupuncture treatments covered by all insurance companies.
 For now it is best to check with your insurance company to find out if all or part of your acupuncture treatment will be covered.